-- 22. Systems with flush clamp hangers do not require sway bracing.
-However, all systems mounted to the ceiling must be laterally and longitudinally braced with bracing provided by others. - 23.
-If supplied, all drive systems are chain driven, and as a result, will experience some backlash in the drive assembly.
-Although backlash cannot be fully eliminated, it can be reduced by tightening the drive chain.
-Torque limiters, if supplied, require special attention.
-Most drive issues result from improper torque limiter adjustment or installation. - 24.
-It is the customer's responsibility to confirm that the system and components will work in and are acceptable for their specific application and environment. - 25.
+- 23. It is the customer's responsibility to confirm that the system and components will work in and are acceptable for their specific application and environment. - 24.
 For foundation-mounted systems, bracing is not required for non-seismic applications.
 However, if any sway is perceived as undesirable, lateral bracing can be installed to the system by others.
-To achieve desired rigidity for a specific application, Rigid Lifelines® recommends consulting a professional engineer in your area to satisfy all codes and ordinances.
-For foundation-mounted systems, chemical anchor bolts supplied by others are required and must provide approximately 7000-pound pull-out force.
-More accurate pull-out forces are available upon request. - 26.
-Engineering of any attachment points must be done by others. - 27.
+To achieve desired rigidity for a specific application, Rigid Lifelines® recommends consulting a professional engineer in your area to satisfy all codes and ordinances. - 25.
 Component appearances and dimensions shown are approximate and subject to change without notice.
 All catalog dimensions are developed using standard components for the spans and capacities.
-Substitution of optional trolleys or other components will affect certain dimensions. - 28.
-All Rigid Lifelines Anchor TrackTM Systems meet or exceed OSHA and ANSI requirements. - 29.
-Never load the track at an angle greater than specified in the system's user manual. - 30.
-Never use the system with the attachment point below the D-Ring of the harness. - 31.
-Only the following self-retracting lanyard (SRL) design specifications are acceptable for use on Rigid Lifelines Anchor Track Systems: - a) 900-pound maximum average arresting force (MAAF) - b) 4.5 feet-per-second lock up speed - c) Disk or drum braking mechanism - d) Wire rope SRL's can be used for indoor or outdoor applications - e) Fabric or web SRL's can be used only for indoor applications - 32.
-The following energy-absorbing lanyards are not acceptable: rip-stitch packs, shock packs, or stretchable energy. - 33.
+Substitution of optional trolleys or other components will affect certain dimensions. - 26.
+All Rigid Lifelines Anchor TrackTM Systems meet or exceed OSHA and ANSI requirements. - 27.
+Never load the track at an angle greater than specified in the system's user manual. - 28.
+Never use the system with the attachment point below the D-Ring of the harness. - 29.
+Only the following self-retracting lanyard (SRL) design specifications are acceptable for use on Rigid Lifelines Anchor Track Systems: - a) 900-pound maximum average arresting force (MAAF) - b) 4.5 feet-per-second lock up speed - c) Disk or drum braking mechanism - d) Wire rope SRL's can be used for indoor or outdoor applications - e) Fabric or web SRL's can be used only for indoor applications - 30.
+The following energy-absorbing lanyards are not acceptable: rip-stitch packs, shock packs, or stretchable energy. - 31.
 Choose the shortest length SRL that will allow the workers to perform their job function.
 The shortest length SRL will reduce total fall distance by reducing "cable cinching" on the internal SRL pulley.
 Fabric lanyards stretch under load.
-The longer the lanyard, the longer the stretch. - 34.
-Never use metallic cables or metallic SRL's around electrical power sources. - 35.
-Only an ANSI (or CSA in Canada) full-body harness is acceptable for use on Rigid Lifelines Anchor Track Systems. - 36.
-Never use body belts on this system. - 37.
-Never add additional carabiners, D-Rings, shackles, or connecting hardware to this system. - 38.
-On Traveling Bridge Anchor Track Systems, always position the bridge(s) directly overhead of worker(s) at all times. - 39.
-If a boom is provided, never apply a lateral load at the boom tip. - 40.
+The longer the lanyard, the longer the stretch. - 32.
+Never use metallic cables or metallic SRL's around electrical power sources. - 33.
+Only an ANSI (or CSA in Canada) full-body harness is acceptable for use on Rigid Lifelines Anchor Track Systems. - 34.
+Never use body belts on this system. - 35.
+Never add additional carabiners, D-Rings, shackles, or connecting hardware to this system. - 36.
 Never deviate from the above unless you have written permission and authorization from Rigid Lifelines.

 Follow the Inspection Checklists in this manual: review the first checklist before each use and the second checklist for after a fall event and annual inspections.
 NEVER EXCEED 30 DEGREES OFF-PLUMB (OFF-CENTER) LOADING.